-Create a TGD task to copy an existing policy from one device to many devices.
+You can create a TGD task to copy an existing policy from one device to many devices.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > TunnelGuard Distributor to open a TGD portlet. - 2.
-Click Add Task. - 3.
-Enter a task name and select the source device from which the policy requires to be transferred.
+- 1. Select Backup & Restore > Device Software Management > TunnelGuard Distributor. - 2.
+Click the Add Task icon.

-- 4. Click Next. - 5.
+- 3. Enter a task name and select the source device from which the policy requires to be transferred. - 4.
+Click Next. - 5.
 Enter the domain information and click Next. - 6.
 Select the group to be transferred.
 Complete the other fields as appropriate. - 7.
 Click Next. - 8.
 Select the devices to which the policy requires to be transferred. - 9.
-Click Finish.
+Finish.